-- Preserving records of patient case histories and specifics of each procedure
+- Preserving records of patient medical histories and specifics of each procedure

 - Counseling patients by explaining the procedures and answering questions

-- Transferring patients to treatment rooms and making them comfortable
+- Moving patients to treatment rooms and making them comfortable

-- Operating equipment while minimizing patient exposure to sound waves
+- Using equipment while limiting patient exposure to sound waves

 - Evaluating results and determining need for additional testing